Seal in savings with a duct test and repair

 Does your home have a room that is too hot in the summer or too cold in the winter?
 The culprit may be leaky ducts.
 In a typical home, about 20% of the air that moves through the duct system is lost because of improper installation.*

 SRP's Duct Test and Repair rebate helps you identify places in your home where energy escapes.
-Our rebate program offers up to $250 for qualified testing and repairs.
+Our rebate program covers 75% of repair costs or up to $400 of duct testing and qualified repairs.
 To qualify for the rebate all test and repairs must be completed by BPI-certified contractor.

 Testing and repair costs